 Further information about the roll out of testing was published on 25 November, and it is set to begin on 30 November.
 It is important to note that students with symptoms of COVID-19 must book a test through NHS Scotland.
 Students will be permitted to travel home at the end of term, and therefore will be exempt from travel restrictions to and from Level 3 and 4 areas for the purposes of traveling home from the end of November onwards or back to their student accommodation in January 2021.

 Yes.
 As of 6pm on Friday 20 November 2020 the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 as amended gives the police the power to issued fixed penalty notices for breaches of the travel restrictions.

 In relation to the enforcement of the travel restrictions Police Scotland has said:

 “The Chief Constable has said publicly on numerous occasions that we will not be routinely stopping vehicles or setting up road blocks, and that will not change as a result of travel restrictions now being in law.

 However, officers may in the course of their duties come across people who are travelling from one local authority area to another.
 In areas where travel restrictions apply, officers will continue to use the common sense, discretion and excellent judgement that they have applied since the crisis began.”

-Lizzy Burgess, Senior Researcher, Health and Social Care; Lynne Currie, Senior Researcher, Further Education and Lindsay Richardson, Enquiries Assistant, SPICe.
+Lizzy Burgess, Senior Researcher, Health and Social Care; Lynne Currie, Senior Researcher, Further Education; Alan Rehfisch, Senior Researcher, Transport and Planning and Lindsay Richardson, Enquiries Assistant, SPICe.